ECF/kryo-serialization/README.md

 You should now see some debug output ("got value...") in the console view.
 Now look at the code ;)

+## Status

+This hasn't been used in production so handle with care ;)

 ## Known issues